Z3Prover/z3/README.md

 ## How to run it

+The following is the full command line.
+Below you can find the meaning of each argument.

 `./z3 -tr:instance -tr:causality -tr:dummy -tr:triggers -tr:bindings <file.smt2>`

 * (mandatory) `-tr:instance` logs the instantiation of quantifiers (e.g. ### 0x2d70a38, quantifier-QID, Father: #100)
 * (optional) `-tr:dummy` shows dummy instantiations.
 A dummy instantiation is easily reduce to true or to sat by Z3 (e.g. forall a:int :: a>=a)
 * (optional) `-tr:causality` shows the dependencies among quantifiers.
-Each instantiation reports also a `Father` tag.
+Each instantiation reports a `Father` tag (e.g. Father: #100).

-Moreover, each instantiation reports the enodes the instantiation is generating.
+Moreover, each instantiation reports the enodes the instantiation is creating (e.g. EN: #100).

 Example:

 `### 0x2d70a38, quantifier1, Father: #99`

 `EN: #100`

+`EN: #200`

+`EN: #300`

 `### 0xec49911, quantifier2, Father: #100`

 quantifier1 adds to the egraph the node #100.
 The node #100 is responsible for the instantiation of quantifier2.
 So, quantifier1 is responsible for the instantiation of quantifier2.

 * (optional) `-tr:bindings` reports the binding associated with each instantiation.
 Example:
 `### 0x2d70a38, quantifier1, Father: #99`